shanks2999/CapillaryAction/README.md

-Path to dataset: https://1drv.ms/f/s!Ai5HtuHa525Igpc2M0w2G4-cAfmjWA
+Path to dataset: https://1drv.ms/f/s!Ai5HtuHa525Igpc2M0w2G4-cAfmjWA This path contains:
+ - The Original dataset.
- - This path contains the Original dataset and a Python app which converts the OG dataset to a JSON file.
- - Instructions provided in the ReadMe
+ - Python app which converts the Original dataset to a JSON file (Code is provided in the repo).
+ - A "ReadMe" file containing instructions to use the app.